Accelerating Recommender Model ETL with a Streaming FPGA-GPU Dataflow: PipeRec: Hardware Accelerated ETL Engine

 The process of feature engineering for recommender systems is an important aspect of ensuring optimal system performance.
-Figure \ref{fig:pipeline} illustrates the comprehensive dataflow designed to manage diverse pipelines efficiently.
-To accommodate both dense and sparse features with a unified interface, the data width is set to 64 bytes, enabling \textsc{Piper} to process multiple values in parallel.
+To accommodate both dense and sparse features with a unified interface, the adjustable data width is set to 64 bytes to match the data loading speed, enabling \textsc{PipeRec} to process multiple words in parallel.